Connect with us

 Dunn accepted the charge and was given a four week suspension by the independent disciplinary panel comprising chair Matthew Weaver, with Rob Vickerman and Mitch Read.

-He is free to play again on June 15, which in theory means he could play in the play-offs, however Bath look certain to miss out on the top four now.
+He is free to play again on June 15, which in theory means he could play in the Premiership play-offs, however Bath look certain to miss out on the top four now.

-The good news for the Blue, Black and White hooker is it does mean Dunn could play in A's fixture against Scotland A which was announced this week for June 27, and the following full England internationals against and Canada at Twickenham Stadium in July.
+The good news for the Blue, Black and White hooker is it does mean Dunn could play in England A’s fixture against Scotland A which was announced this week for June 27, and the following full England internationals against USA and Canada at Twickenham Stadium in July.

 Independent disciplinary panel statement from Dunn’s hearing said: “The Panel was satisfied that the player’s intention was to try and prevent the offload rather than to make contact with the head of the Bristol player.